MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 For the preview release, VS support for the LSP will be in the form of a VSIX ([Microsoft.VisualStudio.LanguageServer.Client.Preview](https://marketplace.visualstudio.com/items?itemName=vsext.LanguageServerClientPreview)).
 Extension developers who wish to create an extension using LSP language servers must take a dependency on this VSIX.
 This means that for customers wishing to install a language server extension **must first install the Language Server Protocol Client Preview VSIX.**

-To define the VSIX dependency, open the VSIX manifest designer for your VSIX (by double clicking the source.extension.vsixmanifest file in your project) and navigate to **Dependencies**:
+To define the VSIX dependency, open the VSIX manifest designer for your VSIX (by double-clicking the source.extension.vsixmanifest file in your project) and navigate to **Dependencies**:

 ![add reference to language server protocol client](media/lsp-reference-lsp-dependency.png)